Flat Roof Overcoat System

 You will struggle to find a system on that market suitable to cover some of these substrates.
 EPDM can bring up several problems, and when it comes to asbestos you need to be extremely careful.
 We only know of one system that can overcoat all these as well as safely encapsulate asbestos: Elasto-Kote.
 A SEBS elastomeric polymer that can be spray applied to make large roofing projects simpler.

-If you’re still here at this point, I assume it’s because you’re at least a little bit interested in what we’ve said.
+If you’re still here at this point, I assume it’s because you’re interested in what we’ve said.
 You’re probably starting to agree that there are many benefits to offering a flat roof overcoat system to your customers.